tgioiosa/Marlin/README.md

 <img align="right" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

+### This is my customized fork of Marlin 2.0 for use as a CNC controller on an MPCNC setup.
+This
+### version is highly customized to unique hardware and will most likely NOT work for your setup.
+### Fork or Clone at your own risk!

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 ## Marlin 2.0

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.